+Moving expenses.
 Report moving expenses as follows:

-- Qualified moving expenses an employer pays to a third party on behalf of the employee (e.g., to a moving company) and services that an employer furnishes in kind to an employee are not reported on Form W-2. - Qualified moving expense reimbursements paid directly to an employee by an employer are reported only in box 13 with code P. - Nonqualified moving expense reimbursements are reported in box 1.
+- Qualified moving expenses an employer pays to a third party on behalf of the employee (e.g., to a moving company) and services that an employer furnishes in kind to an employee are not reported on Form W-2. - Qualified moving expense reimbursements paid directly to an employee by an employer are reported only in box 13 of Form W-2 with code P. - Nonqualified moving expense reimbursements are reported in box 1 of Form W-2.
 These amounts are subject to income tax withholding and social security and Medicare taxes.

 Railroad employers.
-Railroad employers must file Form W-2 to report their employees' wages and income tax withholding.
-Reporting on magnetic media may be required; see Magnetic media reporting on page 2.
+Railroad employers must file Form W-2 to report their employees' wages and income tax withholding in boxes 1 and 2.
+Reporting on magnetic media may be required; see Magnetic media/electronic reporting on page 2.

-If an employee is covered by social security and Medicare, complete boxes 3, 4, 5, 6, and 7 on Form W-2 to show the social security and Medicare wages and the amounts withheld for social security and Medicare taxes.
-The Form W-3 used to transmit these Forms W-2 must have the "941" box marked in box b.
+If an employee is covered by social security and Medicare, also complete boxes 3, 4, 5, 6, and 7 of Form W-2 to show the social security and Medicare wages and the amounts withheld for social security and Medicare taxes.
+On the Form W-3 used to transmit these Forms W-2, mark the "941" box in box b.

-You must report the Tier 1 and Tier 2 taxes withheld in box 14 of Form W-2.
+For employees covered by RRTA tax, you also must report the Tier 1 and Tier 2 taxes withheld in box 14 of Form W-2.
 Label them "Tier 1 tax" and "Tier 2 tax."
 Boxes 3, 4, 5, 6, and 7 apply only to covered social security and Medicare employees and are not to be used to report railroad retirement wages and taxes.
-The Form W-3 used to transmit these Forms W-2 must have the "CT-1" box checked in box b.
+On the Form W-3 used to transmit these Forms W-2, mark the "CT-1" box in box b.

 Repayments.
-If an employee repays you for wages received in error, do not offset the repayments against current year wages unless the repayments are for amounts received in error in the current year.
-Repayments made in the current year, but related to a prior year or years, require special tax treatment by employees in some cases.
-You may advise the employee of the total repayments made during the current year and the amount (if any) related to prior years.
+If an employee repays you for wages received in error, do not offset the repayments against current year's wages unless the repayments are for amounts received in error in the current year.
+Repayments made in the current year, but related to a prior year or years, require special tax treatment by employees, in some cases.
+You may advise the employee of the total repayments made during the current year and the amount

+(if any) related to prior years.
 This information will help the employee account for such repayments on his or her Federal income tax return.

-If the repayment was for a prior year, you must file Form W-2c with the SSA to correct social security and Medicare wages and taxes.
+If the repayment was for a prior year, you must file Form W-2c with the SSA to correct only social security and Medicare wages and taxes.
 Do not correct wages in box 1 on Form W-2c for the amount paid in error.
-Report an adjustment on Form 941 for the quarter during which the repayment was made to recover the social security and Medicare taxes.
-Instead of making an adjustment on Form 941, you may file a claim for these taxes using Form 843, Claim for Refund and Request for Abatement.
+Report an adjustment on Form 941 (or Form 943) for the period during which the repayment was made to recover the social security and Medicare taxes.
+Instead of making an adjustment on Form 941 (or Form 943), you may file a claim for these taxes using Form 843, Claim for Refund and Request for Abatement.
 You may not make an adjustment for income tax withholding because the wages were paid in a prior year.

-Note: Please tell your employee that the wages paid in error in a prior year remain taxable to the employee for that year.
+Please tell your employee that the wages paid in error in a prior year remain taxable to the employee for that year.
 This is because the employee received and had use of those funds during that year.
 The employee is not entitled to file an amended return (Form 1040X) to recover the income tax on these wages.
 Instead, the employee is entitled to a deduction (or a credit, in some cases) for the repaid wages on his or her Form 1040 for the year of repayment.